ENC Editor Dock

 The ENC Feature Table displays the features of the currently selected Chart Layer in the Layers Dock.
-You can edit features in the table by double-clicking on a row, or, select multiple rows and click the Edit Feature button.
+You can edit features in the table by double-clicking on a row, or selecting multiple rows and clicking the Edit Feature button.
 Clicking on the column headers will change the sorting of the table entries.
-You can also right-click on a table row bring up the ENC Feature Table Context Menu.
+You can also right-click on a table row to bring up the ENC Feature Table Context Menu.
 You can change which columns are displayed using the ENC Editor Menu described here.
 You can also change the width of the columns by hovering over the column headers.

 ENC Feature Table Context Menu